-EDUCATION STUDIES EDS 2010.
-Introduction to Primary EDS 4990.
-Educational Studies Capstone Education Pk-5 (I, II; 3) This course (I, II, III; 3) This 16-week capstone provides candidates with an overview of seminar focuses on the professional the major dimensions of the early knowledge, skills and dispositions childhood education, including child required of the candidates seeking a development from birth through thirteen degree in Educational Studies from the years of age, theories of early childhood Central State University, College of education, and the ethical issues relevant Education.
-The seminar focuses on to early childhood education. competencies pertinent to non-licensure Precandidates will apply knowledge by seeking candidates in the field of which students in Primary Education Pk-5 Educational Studies.
-Content covered construct meaning and develop skills, includes professional ethics, skills, including the use of different types of mindsets and dispositions, cultural learning strategies and play and responsiveness, diversity, equity, and techniques for making knowledgeable inclusion, trauma-informed practice.
-A accessible and meaningful for all culminating thesis paper is required. students including students who are Prerequisites include Senior standing and English Language Learners and students having 90% or more of the program with exceptionalities.
-Prerequisites: coursework completed.
-Complete 30 hours of General Education courses with a cumulative GPA 2.75 or better.
+EDS 2010.
+Introduction to Primary Education Pk-5 (I, II; 3) This course provides candidates with an overview of the major dimensions of the early childhood education, including child development from birth through thirteen years of age, theories of early childhood education, and the ethical issues relevant to early childhood education.
+Precandidates will apply knowledge by which students in Primary Education Pk-5 construct meaning and develop skills, including the use of different types of learning strategies and play and techniques for making knowledgeable accessible and meaningful for all students including students who are English Language Learners and students with exceptionalities.
+Prerequisites: Complete 30 hours of General Education courses with a cumulative GPA 2.75 or better.